Give to them to eat, you yourselves.

 "Give" also means "to grant", "to hand over", "appoint", "establish," and "to describe."

 The pronoun "you" is used explicitly as the subject of the second sentence.
 Since it is already part of the verb, its use creates emphasis on the "you."
-The "you" here is plural, indicating all Christ's listeners.
+The "you" here is plural, indicating many of Christ's listeners.
 It ends the sentences.

 The word translated as "eat" is one of the two common words used to mean "eat."It means "to eat", "to eat up," and "to devour."
 Eating, bread, and fishes are all Jesus's symbols of physical being as opposed to spiritual being.
 The only purpose for this miracle is to demonstrate his control of physical reality with a crowd.